emard/ulx3s/doc/MANUAL.md

 v2.0.x and v3.0.x

-Very successful and widely produced boards, no important differences to the user.
+Very successful and widely produced boards.
+There are no important differences between v2.0.x, v2.1.x and v3.0.x to the user.

 Most differences are in thermal management for soldering and reducing number of faulty produced boards.
 Significant problems